almostengr/robinsonservices/rhtmkdocs/docs/faq.md

 ## What forms of payment do you accept?

-RTHS accepts CashApp, PayPal, and major credit cards.
+RHT Services accepts PayPal and major credit cards.
 Visit the [payment page](/payment) to make a payment.

 ## What is the fastest way to request service?